-No doubt, the British had managed to develop commercial relations prior to the establishment of British colonialism in India in 1757.26 The real commercialization of agriculture began when the demand for export began and these export goods include jute, cotton and opium.
-When the British attempted to establish trade relations with the Chinese commercial, the Chinese Government rejected the initial proposal of the British commercial treaty in return the British took it as a humiliation that finally hatched revenge against the Chinese government to destroy the Chinese societies with opium.27 Despite the entire problem, the British established their trade activity in China.
-It was owing to this factor the cultivation of opium was done in Assam and Bengal which was finally transported to China.
+No doubt, the British had managed to develop commercial relations prior to the establishment of British colonialism in India in 1757.26 The real commercialization of agriculture began when the demand for export embarked on and these export goods included jute, cotton and opium.
+When the British attempted to establish trade relations with China, the Chinese government rejected the initial proposal of the British commercial treaty.
+The British took this rejection as a humiliation and finally hatched retaliation against the Chinese government to destroy the Chinese societies by using opium.27 Despite the entire problem, the British established their trade activity in China.
+This was the driving force behind the opium cultivation in Assam and Bengal, which was ultimately transported to China.
 This generated huge revenue for British India.
 Warren Hasting the governor general of Colonial India transferred the opium monopoly from the merchandise's account to that of revenue.
 Throughout the 19th century, monopoly on opium remained an effective imperial mechanism for solving the acute plight of remittance and Britain's ample balance of payments.28 In fact, another demand on the Indian cotton article came from the Manchester lobby.
 It was a substitute to the American cotton which was at halt due to the American civil war.
 As a result, cotton cultivation took its turn in the soil of Assam.
 Cotton spinning and weaving constituted one of the professions for every woman of Assam.
 Tanti, a caste associated with weaving emerged from cotton weaving.29 A compulsory spinning of cotton at certain quantities by Assamese women has been made by Momai Tamuli Barbarua.
 It is also mention-worthy that Sri Sankaradev better known as the Assamese Vaishnava reformer once acted as head of the professional weaver's guild.30.